kvan/anima/README.md

 <br/>

-Anima is a native macOS app that wraps the Claude Code CLI and gives every session a companion — a generated pixel creature with its own name, species, and personality.
+Anima is a native macOS app that wraps the Claude Code CLI and gives every session a set of Claude buddies.
 They watch your work, fire commentary when something's off, and persist across sessions so your projects feel less like ephemeral processes and more like a place where things live.

-The name comes from animism.
-Inhabited spaces teem with activity.
-Not sacred.
-Just alive.

 ![Anima demo](graphics/02_gifs/00_git-ready/anima-demo.gif)